SysKitTeam/docs-spdockit/configuration/configure-spdockit-on-a-workstation.md

         * Permissions management for SharePoint Online
     * When using SPDocKit on a workstation __with a database__, you can access:
         * Snapshots (Farm Explorer and Best Practices reports)
-        * All reports except Queries and Rules (Site Explorer, Permissions Reports, Content & Usage reports and Monitoring reports)
+        * All reports (Site Explorer, Permissions Reports, Content & Usage reports and Monitoring reports) except Queries and Rules
         * Live permissions explorer
-        * Permission management for SharePoint On-premise
+        * Permission management for SharePoint On-Premise
         * Permission management for SharePoint Online

 4. Select the __Use a database__ check box and choose the __Use existing database__ Click __Next__ to continue.